Here’s how climate action campaigners can use CAPE to make meaningful change happen more quickly at the local level.

 - Set up a meeting with your local councillor or climate officer (in person or online) so you can discuss the local plan together, and show them how to see what other councils are doing.
 Encourage your council to learn from others, gain new ideas and adopt best practice.

 - No action plan in your area?
 Request one as a matter of urgency.

 - Share your findings in public in press releases, letters to the local paper or social media posts.
 Applaud positive change and call out poor climate practice.

-- Tell your followers about the Climate Action Plans Explorer in your newsletter, social media, website or blog.
+- Tell your followers about CAPE in your newsletter, social media, website or blog.